 Published on: November 04, 2019

-Organic matter that comes into the pond will start to decompose and in the process, will deplete needed oxygen from the water that is used for other purposes such as keeping fish alive and ensuring the pond does not become stagnant and smelly.
-This organic matter will also build up layers of muck and sludge at the bottom of water which leads to higher nutrient levels causing unnecessarily high growth of algae and weeds the following spring and summer.
+Organic matter that gets into your pond decomposes and in the process, depletes oxygen that is critically important for keeping fish alive and ensuring your pond does not become stagnant and smelly.
+Decaying organic matter also builds up on the bottom of your pond as a layer of muck and sludge; this leads to higher nutrient levels that can cause algae and aquatic weed growth the following spring.

-Nature’s Pond Conditioner Fall/Winter is a special blend of naturally occurring bacteria, enzymes, and plant extracts, formulated with a preservative that adds to the longevity and productivity of the bacteria and enzymes through the colder weather conditions.
-It enables the microbes to keep consuming and cleaning the debris, run off, and decaying matter in your pond throughout the winter months.
-By doing this you avoid getting that smelly rotten egg odor that starts to occur during the winter and spring.
-It also helps the water remain clean and clear all winter long thus providing a healthier pond environment for your fish, pets and livestock.
+Nature’s Pond Conditioner Fall-Winter is a blend of naturally occurring bacteria, enzymes, plant extracts, and a preservative that adds to the longevity and productivity of the bacteria and enzymes during colder weather conditions.
+It enables the microbes to keep consuming and cleaning the debris, run off, and decaying matter in your pond throughout the winter.
+Using Nature's Pond Conditioner Fall-Winter helps ensure your pond remains healthy during the winter and is in good shape next spring.

-We cannot stress enough the importance of aerating a pond in the winter.
+If you live in an area where it goes below freezing consistently during the winter, than bottom-up aeration is very important.
 Oxygen levels in the water can become fatally low which can cause harm to the life it supports.

 Here is a short timeline of what will happen to your pond if it is not aerated in the winter: